 -

-Covers a range of topics including resisting fascism, ending violence against women, gender nonconformity, Hurricane Katrina, religious hypocrisy, madness, and anti-capitalist struggle, all while integrating spirituality, love, and revolution in every poem.
+$12.00Sounds Like Liberation, Jimmy Dunson’s first poetry book, covers a range of topics including resisting oppression, ending violence against women, gender nonconformity, solidarity-based disaster relief, religious hypocrisy, madness, and anti-capitalist struggle, all while integrating spirituality, love, and revolution in every poem.

 -